 The aforementioned development is named Parkside Commons.
 This project was granted \$150,000 of HOME funds from the City, and they were also a recipient of the 2014 Low Income Housing Tax Credits provided by NCHFA.
-Construction began in the Spring 2015 and will be completed in late 2016.
-The project will have ninety-eight (98) affordable senior units.
+Construction began in the Spring 2015 and opened is June of 2016.
+The project has ninety-eight (98) affordable senior units.